Kushmandi: Geography

 Dakshin Dinajpur district is physiographically a part of the Barind Tract.
 The area is generally flat and slightly undulating.
 The elevation of the district is about 15 metres above mean sea level.
 However, the soil varies.
 CD Blocks such as Balurghat, Hili and Kumarganj have alluvial soil, Tapan CD Block has laterite soil.
 There are three main rivers.
 The Atreyee comes from Bangladesh, flows through Kumarganj and Balurghat CD Blocks and goes back to Bangladesh.
 The Punarbhaba flows through Gangarampur and Tapan CD Blocks.
 The Tangon flows through Kushmandi and Bansihari CD Blocks.
 There is a small river named Jamuna in the Hili CD Block.
 All rivers, flowing from north to south, overflow during the monsoons and cause floods.

 Kushmandi is bounded by Kaliaganj CD Block, in Uttar Dinajpur district and Biral Upazila in Dinajpur District, Bangladesh, on the north, Gangarampur CD Block on the east, Bansihari and Harirampur CD Blocks on the south and Kaliaganj CD Block in Uttar Dinajpur district on the west.

 Six out of the eight CD Blocks in the district are on the India-Bangladesh border popularly referred to as a porous border.
 2,216 km of the 4,096 km long India-Bangladesh border falls in West Bengal.
 More than 11,000 people live near/ around the zero line in Dakshin Dinajpur.
 Approximately 252 km of the international border is in Dakshin Dinajpur district.

 Kushmandi CD Block has an area of 310.63 km2.It has 1 panchayat samity, 8 gram panchayats, 133 gram sansads (village councils), 231 mouzas and 228 inhabited villages.
 Kushmandi police station serves this block.
 Headquarters of this CD Block is at Kushmandi.

 Gram panchayats of Kushmandi block/ panchayat samiti are: Akcha, Berail, Deul, Kalikamora, Karanji, Kushmandi, Maligaon and Udaypur.

 Tourist spots

 Ayra forest

 A forest situated near the India-Bangladesh border, has many ponds and old trees.
 It is very beautiful place where many people come for picnics in winter.
-On X-mas day and New year day the place becomes crowded by the travelers for enjoying nature's beauty of the place and Mahipal dighi.
+On Xmas day and New year day, the place becomes crowded by the travelers for enjoying nature's beauty of the place and Mahipal dighi.

 Mahipal Dighi

 Mahipal dighi, a large lake, is located in Kushmandi block.
 It has a length of 4 km approx and a diameter 0.6 km.

 It was dug by King Mahipal II of the Pal dynasty.
-There are debris of a Indigo kuthi on the northern bank of the Lack which was established by Mr. Thomas, an indigo merchant, a friend of William Carey.
+There are debris of an Indigo kuthi on the northern bank of the Lack which was established by Mr. Thomas, an indigo merchant, a friend of William Carey.